 Structural design patterns are Adapter, Bridge, Composite, Decorator, Facade, Flyweight, Private Class Data, and Proxy.

 Use Case Of Structural Design Pattern-

-1) When 2 interfaces are not compatible with each other and want to make establish a relationship between them through an adapter its called adapter design pattern.
-Adapter pattern converts the interface of a class into another interface or classes the client expects that is adapter lets classes works together that could not otherwise because of incompatibility. so in these type of incompatible scenarios, we can go for the adapter pattern.
+1) When 2 interfaces are not compatible with each other and want to establish a relationship between them through an adapter it’s called an adapter design pattern.
+Adapter pattern converts the interface of a class into another interface or class that the client expects, i.e adapter lets classes works together that could not otherwise because of incompatibility. so in these type of incompatible scenarios, we can go for the adapter pattern.

 Behavioral patterns are Chain of responsibility, Command, Interpreter, Iterator, Mediator, Memento, Null Object, Observer, State, Strategy, Template method, Visitor